VORONENTHUSIAST/VORON_2.4-LUCINDA-FIRMWARE/README.md

 **Problems Experienced:**

 The Initial MGN9 rails that I purchased for the Z were not machined correctly - this caused all sorts of binding issues, so they were returned.
 Buy cheap, buy twice!
-<br>I started off with an incorrect sized frame from trying to re-use the SteadyTech extrusion.
+<br>I started off with an incorrect sized frame from trying to re-use the CR-X extrusion.
 I tried to fix this by printing small bits of extrusion to place at either end - this DID NOT work!!
 <br>I have since replaced with a full sized frame (all beit using printed corner cubes) and the printer mechanics now work flawlessly!
 Firmware, that's another story...

 **Things I have learned:**